stathischaritos/veganbot/README.md

 Intro
 ------
-Bot that helps you go vegan
+Bot that helps you go vegan.

 Features:
 ---------